twalker/eggshell/relatedmodel.md

 **Backbone.Relational is pretty awesome, but I get caught up on:**
 - egg.has('bacon') returns undefined instead of id, it becomes a model after fetchRelated.

+**supermodel looks stale**

+**backbone associations is focused on events**

 MemoryStore
+The memory store gets and sets collection and model references for re-use accross the application.

   - stores references
   - findOrCreate(type, id) // but what if it does't save?
   - get(cachekey)